Cricut | Cutting Machines

 Our recommendations for buying a Cricut:

-• Our top choice: Cricut Maker.
+• Our top choice: Cricut Maker 3.
 It’s versatile, powerful, and not that much more expensive than the other machines we’ve looked at.
-If you’re working with fabric or thick materials, it’s probably the only choice for you.
+If you’re working with fabric or thick materials and want access to Smart Materials, this is really the best Cricut machine available.

-• Our value choice: Cricut Explore Air 2.
-While it doesn’t work with all of the tools that the Maker supports, it’s still a powerful machine that can quickly cut through cardstock and vinyl for making decals or t-shirts.
+• Our value choice: Cricut Explore 3.
+While it doesn’t work with all of the tools that the Maker supports, it’s still a powerful machine that can quickly cut through cardstock and vinyl for making decals or t-shirts while supporting Cricut’s new materials.

 • Our inexpensive alternative: Cricut Joy.
 The newest machine from Cricut, designed for crafters new to cutting machines, it’s tiny, cute, and very capable of making greeting cards and personalized labels.